seznam/ima/packages/hmr-client/README.md

 ### emitter

-> `HMREmitter`
+> `Emitter`

-Simple EventEmitter-like object, used to emit messages across application, error-overlay and hmr-client.
+@esmj/emitter used to emit messages across application, error-overlay and hmr-client.
 It has 2 public methods:

 - `on(eventName: EventName, listener: Listener): void;` - use to listen on events (`'error' | 'clear' | 'close' | 'destroy'`)
 - `emit(eventName: EventName, data?: ListenerData): void;` - use to emit events, only `'error'` event is expected to pass any data in following form `{ error: {} }`.